toolness/abasic/README.md

 To use it:

-1. In the root of the repository, run `cargo install --path=abasic-lsp`.
+1. In the root of the repository, run `cargo build -p abasic-lsp`.

-2. Make sure that abasic-lsp is now on your `PATH` by running `abasic-lsp` (press Ctrl-C to exit it).
-Also make sure that VSCode is inheriting your `PATH`, so it can find the executable too.

-3. In VSCode, open the root of the repository and press F5.
+2. In VSCode, open the root of the repository and press F5.

-4. In the newly-opened Extension Development Host VSCode instance, open the command palette and choose "Output: Show output channels...", then choose "ABASIC Language Server".
+3. In the newly-opened Extension Development Host VSCode instance, open the command palette and choose "Output: Show output channels...", then choose "ABASIC Language Server".
 This should show the stderr of the language server.

-5. Open or create a .BAS file.
+4. Open or create a .BAS file.
 As you type into it, you should see warnings and errors appear (for example, try leaving out a closing double-quote on a string, or GOTO a non-existent line).

 If you make changes to the Rust server code, you'll need to rebuild it.
-You will probably need to quit the Extension Development Host so Cargo can actually overwrite the `abasic-lsp` executable.
+You will probably need to quit the Extension Development Host so Cargo can actually overwrite the server executable.

 If you make changes to the VSCode extension, they should be automatically re-transpiled to JS, though you will need to restart the Extension